mParticle/docs/src/pages/integrations/zendesk/event/index.md

 ## Data Processing Notes

-When you create a connection to Zendesk, forwarding for all existing data points will initially be set to 'off', and forwarding new data points by default will be disabled.
-You must enable all data points that you wish to forward to Zendesk.
+When you create a connection to Zendesk, forwarding for all existing data points will initially be set to *off*, and send new data points by default will be disabled.
+You must enable the specific data points that you wish to forward to Zendesk.

 mParticle recommends working with your Zendesk account manager before forwarding all events to your Zendesk account in the event [Filter](/guides/platform-guide/data-filter/).
 This will ensure that you have a sufficient plan to handle the additional events.

 mParticle will only forward events to Zendesk if:

 1. An email address has been provided as identity in the event
-2. The payload is lower than ~2 Kilobytes - [Event maximum payload](https://develop.zendesk.com/hc/en-us/community/posts/360034212634-Event-maximum-payload)
+2. The payload is less than ~2 Kilobytes - [Event maximum payload](https://develop.zendesk.com/hc/en-us/community/posts/360034212634-Event-maximum-payload)
 3. If a commerce payload is greater than ~2  Kilobytes, it will be split into separate requests for each product.
 The description property will contain information on the set it belongs to; e.g., 1 of N. Please see specific commerce event types to learn more.

-### Enabling User Profiles And Events In Zendesk
+## Enabling User Profiles And Events In Zendesk

-After you have finished configuring the integration in mParticle, and it has began forwarding events to Zendesk, you have to enable which of these 'user profiles' and events **that have already been forwarded** will be visible in the 'customer context'.
+After you have finished configuring the integration in mParticle, and began forwarding events to Zendesk, you have to enable which of these *user profiles* and events **that have already been forwarded** will be visible in the *customer context*.
 To do this please follow the instructions on how to [Add Sunshine user profiles and events to customer context in a ticket](https://support.zendesk.com/hc/en-us/articles/360044235113)

 ## Forwarded JSON Payload Example
-This is an example of a JSON payload generated and forwarded by mParticle to Zendesk API
+This is an example of a JSON payload send to the Zendesk API with Event Source set to mParticle and Profile Type set to customer.
 ~~~json
 {
     "profile": {